lccLuffy/Test/README.md

 > Stay Hungry.
 Stay Foolish.

-I received the B.Eng. degree from University of Electronic Science and Technology of China in 2018, and then became a Master student at University of Chinese Academy of Sciences.
-My research interests include computer vision and deep learning, particularly focusing on Object Detection, Domain Adaptation and Visual Question Answering(VQA).
+I received the B.Eng. degree from University of Electronic Science and Technology of China in 2018, and then became a Ph.D at University of Chinese Academy of Sciences.
+My research interests include computer vision and deep learning, particularly focusing on Object Detection, Domain Adaptation and Video Understanding.

 ## Educations
 - 2014 - 2018